Three Cranes Grove, ADF

 What more can you tell me?

-The Grove also has an ADF Ordained Priest, Rev. Michael J Dangler, and an ADF Dedicant Priest, Rev. Seamus Dillard, whose credentials can be verified on the ADF site.
+The Grove also has an ADF Senior Priest, Rev. Michael J Dangler, and an ADF Ordained Priest, Rev. Jan Avende, whose credentials can be verified on the ADF site.
 Both are also licensed to perform any services clergy can preform in the state of Ohio, including marriages.

 Several of our members have written short biographies that might give you a better feel for the Grove itself.